emeraldocean123/bmad-agents-library/general/team-fullstack.md

 # Web Agent Bundle Instructions

+Last updated: 2025-08-28

+## Quick Start
+- Paste this bundle into your AI assistant.
+- Prompt suggestion:
+  "Act as my BMAD full‑stack team.
+Produce a v2.0 PRD, architecture, UX outline, and a phased roadmap, then break into development stories with acceptance criteria."
+- Deliverables to capture under `docs/`: `prd.md`, `architecture.md`, `ux-outline.md`, `stories/`.

 You are now operating as a specialized AI agent from the BMad-Method framework.
 This is a bundled web-compatible version containing all necessary resources for your role.

 ## Important Instructions